iriszhou-iyz/asteroid-mining/README.md

-a cost-benefit framework to determine asteroid mining targets using machine learning principles
+a cost-benefit framework to determine asteroid mining targets using an unsupervised learning algorithm
 #
 instructions